 Partnership for Philanthropic Planning (formerly the National Committee on Planned Giving).
 In 1996, while on the NCPG board, he founded the national initiative of Leave A Legacy.
 He is also a past chair of the NCPG Ethics Committee and the 1995 NCPG National Conference.
 He is a past president of the Planned Giving Group of New England and a past president of the New Hampshire/Vermont chapter of AFP.
 In 2002 the National Capital Gift Planning Council presented Doug with its “Distinguished Service Award.”
 Today he chairs that council’s Ethics Committee and writes the "Ethics Corner," a monthly column on ethics and fundraising.

-In 1995 Doug testified before a Congressional committee in support of the Philanthropy Protection Act, and served as an expert witness for the charitable defendants in a national lawsuit - the "Texas Lawsuit" - that threatened the ability of charities to raise money.
+In 1995 Doug testified before a Congressional committee in support of the Philanthropy Protection Act, and, in a related development, served as an expert witness for the charitable defendants in a national class-action lawsuit - informally known as the "Texas Lawsuit" and formally known as Ozee, et. al. v. the American Council on Gift Annuities - that threatened the ability of charities to raise money.
+Doug has also served as an expert witness in Community Infusion Services v. the National Organization for Rare Disorders (2012) and Oatman v.
+InfoCision (2013).

-Since 1981 he has spoken at over 750 conferences on philanthropy, including the Association for Fundraising Professionals, The Council for the Advancement and Support of Education, the Partnership for Philanthropic Planning, the Association for Healthcare Philanthropy, United Jewish Communities, and hundreds of local professional organizations and planned giving councils, as well as many audiences sponsored by local charities and other groups.
+Since 1981 he has spoken at over 750 conferences on philanthropy, including the the National Capital Gift Planning Council, the Association for Fundraising Professionals, The Council for the Advancement and Support of Education, the Partnership for Philanthropic Planning, the Association for Healthcare Philanthropy, United Jewish Communities, and hundreds of local professional organizations and planned giving councils, as well as many audiences sponsored by local charities and other groups.